moleculerjs/site/source/docs/0.14/fundamental.md

 [Transporter](networking.html) is a communication bus that allows to exchange messages between services.
 It transfers events, requests and responses.

 ## Gateway
-[API Gateway](moleculer-web.html) allows to expose Moleculer services to end-users.
+[API Gateway](moleculer-web.html) exposes Moleculer services to end-users.
 The gateway is a regular Moleculer service running a (HTTP, WebSockets, etc.) server.
 It handles the incoming requests, maps them into service calls, and then returns appropriate responses.

 ## Overall View
 There nothing better than an example to see how all these concepts fit together.
 So let's consider a hypothetical online store that only lists its products.
 It doesn't actually sell anything online.